 That is why farmers should seriously consider investing in smarter automated farm machinery.
 Yes it may seem like a large initial outlay, but the cost benefits and efficiencies will pay for itself.

-What is more, specialist agricultural finance brokers such as Evangate FS can offer farmers flexible lending options to invest in smart automated machinery.
+What is more, UK agricultural finance brokers such as Evangate FS can offer farmers flexible lending options to invest in smart automated machinery.
 As well as being able to provide loans to purchase new machinery, brokers are often able to source good deals on renting robotic machines.

 This allows farmers to reap the benefits of modern technology in the short term while waiting to discover what the eventual outcome of Brexit will be.
 And more importantly, it will allow farmers to harvest their crops now.

-Agricultural finance brokers can help in other ways.
+Agriculture finance brokers can help in other ways.
 For example, they are continually speaking with the manufacturers of robotic / automated machinery, so they know what types of machines are available and what would suit your farm.

 Sourcing technology which is this new can be difficult, as the demand may suddenly increase whilst supply is low – this pushes the prices up.
 Specialist brokers are able to advise farmers on what is worth the money and what still needs developing, that is why you should speak with Evangate FS.